teemukostamo/polluters_api/README.md

 ## Installation / Getting started

 - Clone the repository and run `npm install` in the root directory.
-- Create a `.env` file in the root directory and copy the contents of the ´.env.template` file there.
+- Create a `.env` file in the root directory and copy the contents of the `.env.template` file there.
 - Run `npm run initdb`.
 This will initialize the [NEDB](https://github.com/louischatriot/nedb) database, parse polluter data from the `fossil-fuel-co2-emissions-eviled-1.csv` -file and save to `database.db` -file in the project root directory.
 - Run `npm run dev` to run the server in development mode with `nodemon`

+## Tests

+Run `npm run test` to run tests.

 ## REST endpoint

 REST endpoint for polluters data can be accessed at `/worst/polluters`.

 Mandatory parameters are:

 - `from` - the starting year from where results are shown.
 Must be a number between 1752 and 2014.
 - `type` - what type of pollution data is shown.
 Available types are: